abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 - **Concise and Readable Code**: TypeScript classes and interfaces make code easier to write and maintain.
 - **Flexible Compilation**: TypeScript compiles to various JavaScript versions, and ahead-of-time compilation improves app performance.
 - **Server-Side Rendering**: [Angular Universal](https://angular.io/guide/universal) enhances SEO and search engine indexing through server-side rendering.
-- **Modern UI Components**: [Angular Material](https://material.angular.dev/) provides a rich set of over 35 well-designed UI components.
+- **Modern UI Components**: [Angular Material (AM)](https://material.angular.dev/) provides a rich set of over 35 well-designed UI components.
+  - It's an official Angular component library that implements Google's Material Design guidelines.
 - **Completeness compared to other frameworks**: Angular is a full-fledged framework that provides everything you need to build a web application out of the box, unlike libraries like React or Vue which require additional libraries for routing, state management, forms, etc.
   - If you pick React or Vue.js for your project, you’ll also need to select other products that support routing, dependency injection, forms, bundling and deploying the app, and more.
 In the end, your app will consist of multiple libraries and tools picked by a senior developer or an architect.
 If this developer decides to leave the project, finding a replacement won’t be easy because the new hire may not be familiar with all the libraries and tools used in the project.
   - The Angular framework is a platform that includes all you need for developing and deploying a web app, batteries included.
 Replacing one Angular developer with another is easy, as long as the new person knows Angular.